 WPR News – The State Disaster Medical Advisory Committee (SDMAC) outlined recommendations within the state’s phase 1b vaccination group.
 After thousands of public comments, the SDMAC’s Vaccine Subcommittee added grocery store workers, transit bus drivers, 911 dispatchers, and staff involved in the food supply chain, among others, to the next phase.
 The subcommittee presented its findings to the full committee Thursday.
 Educators and child care workers could receive priority over other groups of essential workers for COVID-19 vaccines, according to recommendations by a state panel.

-The committee’s chair, Azita G. Hamedani, MD, MPH, MBA, said that the panel received thousands of comments on which groups should get priority next, with many comments focused on those who work with children.
+The committee’s chair, Dr. Azita Hamedani, said that the panel received thousands of comments on which groups should get priority next, with many comments focused on those who work with children.

 Hamedani said the push to include essential groups in the early phases of vaccination, such as those with chronic health conditions, puts large numbers of people on the priority list for shots, even though DHS does not expect its supplies of vaccine to grow beyond the roughly 70,000 it receives each week.